Monday 1 July 2019

 as part of the Sampedros festival currently underway.

-Crossing the city was this procession of about twenty brass bands of about twelve musicians plus supporters,
+Crossing the city was this procession of about twenty brass bands, each of about twelve musicians plus supporters,

 The old town area is compact.
 This was one of the twelve medieval gates.
 It was rebuilt in the sixteenth century.